Hyperbaric Oxygen Therapy for Carbon Monoxide Poisoning

 What To Expect After Treatment

-A person usually recovers from carbon monoxide poisoning within a few days.
+A person typically recovers from carbon monoxide poisoning within a few days.
 But it is important to remember that long-term effects may occur days or weeks after carbon monoxide poisoning.

 Why It Is Done